Evolving human biology and changing the way we care for our skin.

 Epigenetics

-Skin cells, for example, look and function very differently than the cells in our liver.
+Skin cells, for example, look and function very differently from the cells in our liver.
 These differences are due to epigenetic changes that control how our DNA (genes) is expressed in each cell type.
 Epigenetic changes begin very early in the embryo and accumulate with age.
 They can be influenced by environmental pressures, hence the importance of lifestyle and diet .
-At the molecular level, epigenetic modifications can be equivalent to on-off "switches" or even adjustable "dimmers".
+At the molecular level, epigenetic modifications can be equivalent to on-off "switches" or even adjustable "dimmers."

 Active ingredients and nutrients

-Like the microscopic creatures that live in pond water, the microbiome and epigenetics have always been there, all that was missing was the techniques to discover them.
+Like the microscopic creatures that live in pond water, the microbiome and epigenetics have always been there; all that was missing was the techniques to discover them.
 And now that we know their importance for skin health and can take control of them, we see Skin Diligent changing the way we care for our skin, supporting it from the inside and out .

 Dr. Barbara Brockway

-Scientific Communication Advisor for Skin Diligent
+Science Communications Advisor for Skin Diligent

 Associate Member and Director of the Society of Cosmetic Scientists.